-Chambers USA: America's Leading Business Lawyers has included Alexa in its Client’s Guide since 2013 for Environmental Law.
-The 2017 Guide states she is a “great” lawyer noted for her litigation strengths, with particular praise for her responsiveness and ability to deal with difficult complications that arise during complex cases.
+Chambers USA: America’s Leading Business Lawyers has included Alexa in its Client’s Guide since 2013 for Environmental Law.
+Alexa is noted as being “smart, responsive, practical and knowledgeable in this area of the law.”
+The Guide also notes that she is “experienced in negotiating legacy liability in regards to Superfund sites, assisting clients in site remediation and advising on regulatory compliance.”
+She is called a “great” lawyer noted for her litigation strengths, with particular praise for her responsiveness and ability to deal with difficult complications that arise during complex cases.
 Previous editions describe her as “very diligent, conscientious and knowledgeable,” as well as “very capable and polished.”
-Best Lawyers in America®, a peer review of U.S. lawyers, has included Alexa on its Best Lawyers list in the field of Environmental Law for 2018.
+Best Lawyers in America®, a peer review of U.S. lawyers, has included Alexa on its Best Lawyers list in the field of Environmental Law for 2022, 2021, 2020 and 2018.
 See Awards and Honors Methodology.

 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.